 The debit and credit amounts will come out to be the same due to the proration and accounting done by the city.
 Therefore shareholders or property owners will not have to pay additional money to the co-op once the tax abatement assessment has been processed and applied.

 Co-op developments within the city can struggle to stay financially afloat.
 And these tax abatement assessments help them pay their bills and costs without going under.
 So yes, they are legal and often even encouraged within NYC.
 The goal is to reduce New York city property taxes.

-Qualifying for a co-op tax abatement in NYC is not easy, and not all buildings (even co-ops) will qualify.
-The property must meet the requirements before a building can qualify for the tax abatement.
+Qualifying for a co-op tax abatement in NYC is complex, and not all buildings (even co-ops) will qualify.
+The property must meet the requirements before a building can qualify for tax abatement.
 We will go over a summarized version of the conditions quickly here.
 Y

-In a building full of condos, the individual condo unit owners themselves receive the tax abatement on their quarterly property tax bills.
+In a building full of condos, the individual condo unit owners receive tax abatement on their quarterly property tax bills.
 This prevents the condo board from using the tax abatement assessment because of their relative lack of power regarding tax advantages.